ExpediaGroup/graphql-kotlin/docs/plugins/gradle-plugin.md

 Task that generates GraphQL Kotlin client and corresponding data classes based on the provided GraphQL queries that are evaluated against target Graphql schema.
 Individual clients with their specific data models are generated for each query file and are placed under specified `packageName`.
+Generated code is automatically added to the project main source set.

 **Properties**